The information regarding clergy benefits provided here is a compilation of information found on other pages in this section of the website.

 Wespath Benefits and Investments: Wespath provides administrative and investment services to benefit plans for plan sponsors controlled by or affiliated with The United Methodist Church (the "Church") and provides certain administrative and investment services to institutional investors organized and operated exclusively for religious, benevolent, or charitable purposes which are related to the Church.
 Information on all Benefit Plans can be found on Wespath’s website at www.wespath.org under Health and Welfare Plans or Pension Plans.
 You can also reach Wespath Benefits and Investments by calling 800-851-2201

-Automatic Clearing House (ACH) Authorization Agreement (for Church use): ACH transactions are electronic payments created when the church gives the Conference authorization to debit directly from the churches checking or savings account for the purpose of bill payment Additionally, utilizing the ACH option for pastor pension and/or health insurance payments provides a discount premium.
-Authorization forms are to be completed annually for each bill.
-The forms are available in Form Finder here: www.neumc.org/forms
+Automatic Clearing House (ACH) Authorization Agreement (for Church use): ACH transactions are electronic payments created when the church Pastor, SPRC Chair or Treasurer gives the Conference authorization to debit directly from the churches checking or savings account for the purpose of bill payment.
+Additionally, utilizing the ACH option for pastor pension and/or health insurance payments provides a discounted premium!
+Authorizations are to be submitted annually for each bill.
+Authorizations are completed electronically via the Church Dashboard in the People Portal found on the Conference website https://www.neumc.org/welcome-portal